alecramsay/baseline/README.md

 # Baseline Districts

-Baseline legislatives districts derived only using a state's "population geography:" how many people live where.
+Baseline legislatives districts derived only using a state's "population geography:" how many people live where in a state.

 The purpose of this repository is to generate baseline districts for a state and type of map (congressional or upper or lower state house).
 The process only uses census population data by feature location, where a feature is a census tract, block group, VTD, or block.